MaxSvjatoha/Project-Alva/README.md

 ## Background
 A database matching project I did as a consultant for the Swedish Agency for Economic and Regional Growth, which was later dubbed Project Alva.
 Originally a project that should have been done purely in Excel, a Python program has proven to be a better solution.
+The 1.1 is an earlier version with more redundant bits of code and no user interface.
+Offers more flexibility to programmers and testers.
+The final version offers a rough user interface for non-programmer users.

 ## Function